 Once you’ve reviewed your own assets, you’ll need to widen your scope to apply the same evaluation to your competitors.

-You’ll want to find out how your competitors compare with you in terms of internal and external assets.
-It’s unlikely you’ll have access to their internal assets, but try to get as much information as you can.
+You’ll want to find out how your competitors compare with you regarding internal and external assets.
+You’ll unlikely have access to their internal assets, but try to get as much information as possible.

 Final Thoughts

 Conducting an effective brand audit is no easy task.
-It takes a strong commitment from all company leaders, as well as dedicated time and resources.
-However, if you do it right, a brand audit will reveal all of the areas that need improvement and lay the foundation for a rebrand – if that's what's needed.
+It takes a strong commitment from all company leaders and dedicated time and resources.
+However, if you do it right, a brand audit will reveal all areas that need improvement and lay the foundation for a rebrand – if that's what's needed.

-Once you’ve established those parameters you’ll know the best route of attack, and how to proceed in creating a stronger and more engaging brand.
+Once you’ve established those parameters, you’ll know the best attack route and how to create a stronger, more engaging brand.

 Angela Dallin